Eli Holzman: Sony Pictures Entertainment

 In March 2022, Sony Pictures Entertainment acquired Industrial Media and Holzman was named President of Sony Pictures Television Nonfiction.
 As President of SPT Nonfiction, Holzman oversees the independent production companies which form the SPT Nonfiction group: 19 Entertainment & 19 Recordings, Sharp Entertainment, B17 Entertainment, Maxine, This Machine Filmworks, This Radicle Act Productions, Trilogy Films, House of Non-Fiction, and The Intellectual Property Corporation.

 Entrepreneurial endeavors

 In 2008, Holzman invented the frozen novelties Q-Bee Treats, rice crispy treats and brownies filled with ice cream.
 The novelties were sold nationwide in stores such as Whole Foods and Safeway.
 In 2010, Holzman became a founding and managing partner of The Meatball Shop restaurant group.
 In 2014, he became a founding partner of Itani Ramen in Oakland, California.
 Both restaurants were partnerships led by Holzman's brother, celebrity chef Daniel Holzman.

 Personal life

-Holzman lives in Venice Beach, California, with his wife Stephanie Holzman.
-They have two children.
+Holzman lives in Venice Beach, California, with his two children.